- Home

 - 715-248-3847

-Unwanted ammunition can be disposed of at the following locations:
+Unwanted ammunition and flares can be disposed of at the following locations:

 - Baldwin Police Department